CMU-313/nodebb-fall-2025-carnegie-andrew/userGuide.md

 ### Posting
 - **Anonymous ON:** Your reply publishes as **Anonymous** (UID swapped to system anonymous user).
 - **Anonymous OFF:** Your reply publishes as **you** (normal behavior).

 ---

-## Key Behaviors
-- The toggle state is reflected in a hidden input (`"1"` for ON, `"0"` for OFF`) and used at submit time.
-- Anonymous replies show a deterministic handle (e.g., `Anonymous_XXXX`) rather than your username.
-- Server configuration must allow anonymous posting for the option to appear.
-- This feature applies to **replies** in Quick Reply; creating topics may follow separate rules depending on configuration.

----

-## Limitations & Notes
-- Forum administrators can disable anonymous posting globally; if disabled, the toggle will not appear.
-- Moderators/admins may still have tools to audit content as permitted by forum policy.
-- Anonymous mode does **not** retroactively anonymize previously posted content.

----

-## Troubleshooting
-- **I don’t see the Anonymous toggle:** It may be disabled by configuration or you’re viewing as a guest.
-Log in and check with an admin if needed.
-- **My reply posted as me even though I toggled ON:** Ensure the toggle reads **ON** right before submitting (hidden value should be `"1"`).
-Refresh and try again.
-- **Status messages not showing:** Custom themes or ad-blockers may interfere with UI scripts; try disabling extensions or testing in a default theme.

----